sporto/elm-tutorial/effects/effects.md

 Finally, we take the signal produced by `taskSignal` and send it to a __port__.
 Without this our application wouldn't ran any Ajax requests.

+DIA

+## Conclusion

+Adding effects to our application complicates the wiring of the application a fair amount.
+Thankfully, we don't have to do (or understand) all these wiring directly, we can use StartApp.